Difference Between Antioxidants and Antibodies

 What is the Problem With Free Radicals?

-The concerning aspect of free radicals is that they do not have a complete set of electrons, so they look to steal their required electrons from other atoms; consequently, damaging atoms and molecules in the process.
-To counter the effect of free radicals, the human body needs antioxidants.
+The concerning aspect of free radicals is that they do not have a complete set of electrons, so they look to steal their required electrons from other atoms, consequently damaging atoms and molecules in the process.
+To counter the effects of free radicals, the human body needs antioxidants.

-Antioxidants work by donating their electrons to the free radicals, so they don’t have to borrow electrons from the healthy molecules in the body.
+Antioxidants work by donating their electrons to the free radical cells, so they don’t have to borrow electrons from the healthy molecules in the body.
 Moreover, antioxidants also facilitate the repair process of the cells that have donated their electrons to the free radicals.
-So antioxidants are an essential part to counter the free radicals in your body.
+So antioxidants are an essential part of countering the free radicals in your body.

 As the free radicals travel their path of cell destruction, they are met with antioxidant defenses to keep these free radicals in check, but then when the free radicals outnumber antioxidants we have a big problem.
 This can lead to a condition that is known as oxidative stress.
 Constant oxidative stress can damage your cells, including your DNA and other healthy molecules in your body.